 Debt issuance costs - All debt issuances are stated at cost, net of amortization.
-Amortization is computed over the estimated useful life of the related assets on a straight-line method.
-As of December 31, 2014 and 2013, all debt issuance costs are amortized over 18 months.
+Amortization is computed over the estimated useful life of the related assets on an approximate effective interest method.
+As of December 31, 2015 and 2014, all debt issuance costs are amortized over 18 months.